praveenmunagapati/identityserver/docs/oauth2/CustomizeAuthorizationCodeFlow.md

 ### Choose a different default language

-When an external site uses ityou.online using the aurhorization code flow, it can add the `lang` query parameter to change the default language if a user has not explicitly changed it.
+When an external site uses ItsYou.online using the aurhorization code flow, it can add the `lang` query parameter to change the default language if a user has not explicitly changed it.
 Possible values are `en` and `nl`, if no `lang` query parameter is supplied, English is taken.

 ### Configuring the frequency of the 2FA challenge